mapattacker/network/evolution.rst

 Resource Allocation
 ********************
 Fraction of a ”resource” that a node can send to another through their common neighbors.
+Penalises when common neighbors have high degree of other neighbors as resource will be passed to others.
+High coefficient when common neighbors have low degree.

 .. figure:: images/resource.png
     :width: 600px